|

 These types of cases happen when the two parties are from different

 states or different countries.
-Any diversity jurisdiction case can
+Any diversity jurisdiction case

 Federal courts also handle all bankruptcy cases.